sunnysideup/silverstripe-upgrade_to_silverstripe_4/docs/en/index.md

 ### upgrade directory

 `->setUpgradeDirName('upgradeto4')`.
 This is the name of the directory that is created in the root dir where the upgrade takes place.
+Only use this directory for automated work as it will be deleted when you run the upgrade again.

 ### list of modules